larafilippone/Final-Project-Group-5/Gr-5_Filippone_Goldinger_Report.md

 ### Code overview
 In developing our Amazon Review Analyzer application, we employed a range of tools:

-The Integrated Development Environment (IDE) used was Visual Studio Code, primarily for the possibility of creating and managing virtual environments.
+The Integrated Development Environment (IDE) used was **Visual Studio Code**, primarily for the possibility of creating and managing virtual environments.
 This feature was particularly important in the development of our application, as it allowed us to isolate of project-specific dependencies, ensuring a clean and controlled development workspace.

-The core programming language used to develop our application was Python, specifically version 3.11.5.
+The core programming language used to develop our application was **Python**, specifically version 3.11.5.
 We opted for this version instead of newer ones to ensure compatibility with all the libraries used in our project.

-To implement the web scraping functionalities, one of the central aspects of the application, we employed BeautifulSoup.
+To implement the web scraping functionalities, one of the central aspects of the application, we employed **BeautifulSoup**.
 This library is particularly suitable for parsing HTML and XML documents, making it ideal for extracting data from Amazon's complex web pages.

-For sentiment analysis, we incorporated the TextBlob library, which represents a great choice to easily analyze the textual content of Amazon reviews.
+For sentiment analysis, we incorporated the **TextBlob** library, which represents a great choice to easily analyze the textual content of Amazon reviews.

-Our application additionally integrates the OpenAI API to connect with the advanced natural language processing abilities of ChatGPT.
+Our application additionally integrates the **OpenAI API** to connect with the advanced natural language processing abilities of ChatGPT.
 This integration enables the application to generate insightful summaries and suggestions based on the Amazon product reviews.

-For the GUI development, we relied on Tkinter, a standard GUI toolkit in Python that offers the possibility to easily create intuitive and user-friendly interfaces.
+For the GUI development, we relied on **Tkinter**, a standard GUI toolkit in Python that offers the possibility to easily create intuitive and user-friendly interfaces.

 Our project's codebase was divided into multiple scripts to ensure readability, maintainability, and reusability.
 The scripts were organized as follows:

-main.py: the main Python script and the entry point of the application.
+`main.py`: the main Python script and the entry point of the application.
 It sets up the main GUI layout using Tkinter and handles the orchestration and event processing between different components.

-scraping_utils.py: this script contains functions and utilities for the web scraping processes, primarily using BeautifulSoup to scrape data from Amazon.
+`scraping_utils.py`: this script contains functions and utilities for the web scraping processes, primarily using BeautifulSoup to scrape data from Amazon.

-data_analysis.py: dedicated to analyzing the extracted data from Amazon reviews, this script contains the functions related to sentiment analysis and keyword identification.
+`data_analysis.py`: dedicated to analyzing the extracted data from Amazon reviews, this script contains the functions related to sentiment analysis and keyword identification.

-chatgpt_integration.py: this script manages the integration with the ChatGPT API.
+`chatgpt_integration.py`: this script manages the integration with the ChatGPT API.

-utils.py: a collection of general utility functions used throughout the application for code reusability and consistency.
+`utils.py`: a collection of general utility functions used throughout the application for code reusability and consistency.

-config.py: the script containing configuration settings and constants, defining important parameters for easy configuration of the application.
+`config.py: the script containing configuration settings and constants, defining important parameters for easy configuration of the application.

 ### Code functionality and quality